 Many offices have taken these health risks into consideration offering healthier options for employees while they work.
 From working behind standing desks (trust me this takes a while to get used to but certainly does have it’s appeal) to active sitting desk chairs.
 These chairs allow you, or force you even, to engage your muscles while sitting behind your desk.

 Active sitting has become a trend to help office workers stay healthy and still get their job done efficiently.
-We’ve compiled a list of health alternatives for people who sit at a desk all day long.
+We’ve compiled a list of healthy alternatives for people who sit at a desk all day long.

 Like your mother or teacher told you, sit up straight.
 Make sure not to lean forward, keep your arms close to the sides, shoulders relaxed, elbows in a 90 degree angle and your feet flat on the floor.